javascript-tutorial/en.javascript.info/1-js/2-first-steps/19-function-create-advanced/article.md

 Function Declaration is shorter and more obvious.
 The additional bonus -- it can be called before the actual declaration.

-**Use Function Expression to write elegant code when the function must be created at-place, inside another expression or when Function Declaration doesn't fit well for the task.**
+**Use Function Expression only when Function Declaration does not fit the task.**

+We've seen a couple of examples of that in the chapter.
+And will see more in the future.

 We also touched two other ways to create a function:

 - Arrow functions are handy for one-liners.
 The come in two flavours:
-    1. Without figure brackets: `(...args) => expression` -- returns the evaluated `expression.
+    1. Without figure brackets: `(...args) => expression` -- returns the evaluated `expression`.
     2. With brackets: `(...args) => { body }` -- need an explicit `return` statement to return something, but can be more complex.

 - `new Function(args, body)`